Shiva is known as the fatherless & motherless God in the Hindu religion.

 Note: Kundalini is the primordial spiritual energy resides in all living things (humans, animals, birds & fishes), that is resposible for our spiritual growth.

-The Kundalini is inexplicable energy which can create & manifest any kind of thing according to one’s own will, whether it’s multi-dimensional divine energy or 3-Dimensional material energy…
+The Kundalini is inexplicable energy that can create & manifest any kind of thing according to one’s own will, whether it’s multi-dimensional divine energy or 3-Dimensional material energy…

 …there’s no limitation!